California Middle School Trip Overview

 Absolutely!
 We ask that if you do come with a friend, you and your friend(s) maintain openness to meeting new people and sharing this special experience with the entire group.

-What do students like most about USA for Middle School: Hello California?
+What do students like most about the USA for Middle School: Hello California trip?

 Students love the insight they gain from experiencing the “real California” off the tourist track.
 On USA for Middle School: Hello California, participants will have the opportunity to learn more about the varitey California has to offer; different cities and landscapes and stunning beaches!
 In addition, they will spend time with the local children to gain insight on growing up in the Golden State.

-What is unique about USA for Middle School: Hello California?
+What is unique about the USA for Middle School: Hello California trip?

 USA for Middle School: Hello California is designed for younger teens in mind.
 Intimate-sized groups make this an incredible experience for everyone on board.
-You’ll see cities and spend time outdoors in some of the most stunning detstinations in California that will create lifelong memories.
+You’ll see cities and spend time outdoors in some of the most stunning destinations in California that will create lifelong memories.

 What is included?